 Did it seem like a good office environment?

-Yeah, people seemed quite jolly.
-Most people seemed pretty serious with what they were getting on with, but when we sat down with them, they were very keen to show us their handiwork.
+Yeah, people seemed quite happy.
+Most people seemed pretty serious about what they were doing, but when we sat down with them, they were very keen to show us their handiwork.
 They were all pretty proud of what they’d done.

-There’s a great picture of a guy holding an unusually coloured piece of shotgun.
+There’s a great picture of a guy holding an unusually colored piece of shotgun.
 The one with the pattern on it.

 Yeah, I’ve done quite a lot of woodwork myself and that stock is made out of a really beautiful wood; maple or hazel.
-That type of wood is expensive to get hold of and this guy had so much pride in his work.
-The warlord told us that he was making it as a present to one of the other warlords in the area – it was pretty impressive.
+That type of wood is expensive to get ahold of and this guy had so much pride in his work.
+The warlord told us that he was making it as a present to one of the other warlords in the area—it was pretty impressive.

 It’s nice when warlords look after each other.
 Where do you think these weapons were going?
 Who do you think was using them?